VirtualPlanetaryLaboratory/bigplanet/docs/filetypes.rst

 The BigPlanet archive contains *everything* from the parameter sweep.
 The archive can require hours to build, depending on the size of the data set and number of cores employed to build it.
-When an archive is built, ``BigPlanet`` enables Fletcher32 checksums on all datasets within the HDF5 file, providing automatic data integrity verification.
+When an archive is built, ``BigPlanet`` enables Fletcher32 checksums on numeric datasets within the HDF5 file, providing automatic data integrity verification.
 HDF5 validates these checksums whenever data is read, ensuring the data are not corrupted.
+(Note: Fletcher32 checksums are applied only to numeric array data;
+scalar values and string data do not receive checksum protection due to HDF5 limitations.)
 After building the BPA file, it is safe to remove the raw data.
 To generate an archive, run ``BigPlanet`` with the :code:`-a` option.